Kristian1s/Exam_Project/README.md

 - When you start up the application, it will take some time initially, this is cause the server is writing the data to the database.
 After thats done it runs much faster
 - Now the database will be correctly created with tables and relationships, and the app is running.
 - You can access the app at "http://localhost:3000/"
+- To have access to certain user actions you will need to signup with Auth0, this is easy, just find "Sign in" on the navbar and follow instructions.

 # Environment Variables